-AB 109 PUBLIC SAFETY REALIGNMENT - Effective October 1, 2011, this new California law realigns sentenced low level offenders, adult parolees, and juvenile offenders to local county jails instead of State prisons.
+AB 109 PUBLIC SAFETY REALIGNMENT (AB 109) - Effective October 1, 2011, and a component of 2011 Realignment, this new California law realigns sentenced low-level offenders, adult parolees, and juvenile offenders to local county jails instead of State prisons.
 Each County is required to form a local Community Corrections Partnership (CCP) to implement this law.
 It is California's solution for reducing the number of inmates in the state's 33 prisons to 137.5 percent of design capacity by June 27, 2013.

 AB 233 - Known as the Lockyer-Isenberg Trial Court Funding Act of 1997, this omnibus bill transferred the responsibility for local trial courts from the counties to the State, established maintenance of effort payments by the counties to the State based on 1995/96 expenditures, and established two task forces to advise the Legislature regarding future responsibility for trial court employees and facilities.

-AB 403 - Continuum of Care Reform (CCR), is a broad legislative attempt to reform the child welfare system.
+AB 403 CONTINUUM OF CARE REFORM (CCR) - Signed by the Governor on October 11, 2015 and implemented January 1, 2017, CCR is a broad legislative attempt to reform the child welfare system.
 AB 403 proposes to create local, community based therapeutic foster care homes as an alternative to long term placement for children and youth in and out of group home placement.